vhbattonya42/vhbattonya42.github.io/index.md

 ### Hobbies and Interests

-- **Music**: From the calming vibes of lofi for studying, to the energetic beats of Russ for driving, and the exhilarating rhythms of Phunk on motorcycle rides, music is a constant companion in my life.
+- **Music**: From the calming vibes of lofi for studying, to the energetic beats of Russ for driving, and the exhilarating rhythms of Phunk on motorcycle rides, music is a companion in my life.
-- **Gaming**: Immerse yourself in the competitive worlds of League of Legends, Apex Legends, and Counter-Strike, where strategy, skill, and quick thinking reign supreme.
+- **Gaming**: I really enjoy video games, from the unfortunate League of Legends to Apex Legends and even some Counter-Strike.
 - **[And More...](hobbies.html)**

 ### Connect with Me